iheartradio/play-swagger/README.md

 ```

-Note that everything in the comment is just standard swagger definition, and it $refs to a case class CardCreated
-The CardCreated class is defined in a Protocol object, and it reference another case class Card.
-Here is the source code
+Note that everything in the comment is just standard swagger definition, and it $refs to a case class CardCreated, which is defined in a Protocol object, and it references another case class Card.
+Here is the source code:
 ```scala
 package com.iheart.api